Bear River, Minnesota

 Bear River is an unincorporated community in Itasca and Saint Louis counties in the U.S. state of Minnesota.

-The community is located 24 miles west of Cook at the intersection of County Road 22 and County Road 916 (Saint Louis–Itasca Judicial Road).
-Bear River is located 31 miles east of Effie.
+Bear River is at the intersection of County Road 22 and County Road 916 (Saint Louis–Itasca Judicial Road), 24 miles west of Cook and 31 miles east of Effie.
+It is partly in Morcom Township in Saint Louis County, and partly in Bearville Township in Itasca County.

 The Bear River, a tributary of the Sturgeon River, flows through the community.

-Saint Louis County Highway 5 and Minnesota State Highway 65 are both nearby.
+Saint Louis County Highway 5 and Minnesota State Highway 65 are both nearby, as are the communities of Togo, Celina, and Side Lake.

-Bear River is 26 miles north of Chisholm; and 31 miles north of Hibbing.

-Bear River is located within Morcom Township in Saint Louis County; and also located within Bearville Township in Itasca County.

-The communities of Togo, Celina, and Side Lake are nearby.

 Bear River is the home town of the Minnesota Twins mascot TC Bear.